behinger/etcomp/README.md

 -------------------------------------------------------------

 # Old instructions
-These instructions here are notes on how to instlal different versions of Pupil Labs Glasses.
+These instructions here are notes on how to instlal different versions of Pupil Labs glasses.

 # How to start the compiled binary of pupil player / capture locally under ubuntu: